ethereum-optimism/optimism/specs/derivation.md

 ## Deriving the Transaction List

-For each such block, we start from a [sequencer batch][g-sequencer-batch] matching the target L2 block number.
+For each L2 block to be created by the sequencer, we start from a [sequencer batch][g-sequencer-batch] matching the target L2 block number.
 This could potentially be an empty auto-generated batch, if the L1 chain did not include a batch for the target L2 block number.
-[Remember][batch-format] the batch includes a [sequencing epoch][g-sequencing-epoch] number, an L2 timestamp, and a transaction list.
+[Remember][batch-format] that the batch includes a [sequencing epoch][g-sequencing-epoch] number, an L2 timestamp, and a transaction list.

 This block is part of a [sequencing epoch][g-sequencing-epoch], whose number matches that of an L1 block (its *[L1 origin][g-l1-origin]*).